 JAIME GHER, ESQ.

-With changing tides throughout the US, Jaime has refocused her energies and legal practice closer to home.
-She now advocates for individuals and couples seeking to create their families through assisted reproduction, including with the assistance of donor gametes and embryos, IVF and surrogacy.
-She also works to protect the rights of individuals and families created through third party reproduction, including through parentage orders and adoptions, represents LGBTIQ+ individuals to ensure their rights, identities, and legal protection.
-Finally, she provides estate and legacy planning services to help individuals and couples safeguard the security of their families.
+She also works to protect the rights of individuals and families created through third party reproduction, including through parentage orders and adoptions, and represents LGBTIQ+ individuals to ensure their rights, identities, and legal protection.
+Finally, Jaime provides estate and legacy planning services to help individuals and couples safeguard the financial and emotional wellbeing of their families through revocable living trusts, wills, incapacity planning, advanced healthcare directives, and powers of attorney.

 Jaime is licensed to practice law in California.
 She has a Bachelor of Arts (BA) from the University of California Santa Barbara (highest honors), a Juris Doctorate (JD) from the University of San Francisco (cum laude), and a Master of Laws (LL.M) from American University, Washington College of Law.